-All HELP's products are sufficiently calculated and expected to be profitable over the next years.
-This is constantly monitored.
+All products at HELP are calculated sufficient and profitable over the next years and underlie constant monitoring.

 In accordance with regulatory requirements, no separate, explicit risk calculation in the form of an SCR is calculated for liquidity risks.

 C.5 Operational risk